Softwire/strawberry-fair/frontend/src/pages/about/cambridge-band-competition.md

 The closing date for entries is midnight on **Sunday 8th January 2022**

-All entries will go forward to the listening panel of judges which will meet the following week and those acts getting through to the heats will be announced at the beginning of February 2022.
+All entries will go forward to the listening panel of judges which will meet the following week and those acts getting through to the heats will be announced at the beginning of February.

 There will be five Heats held at the **Portland Arms** on...\
 **Saturday 4th March**\